v1st-git/stdgont/README.md

 <p><a href="https://youtube.com/watch?v=Uqsrp04erfM&feature=share">Solution demonstration video</a>, explaining how the application can be used to solve typical problem, related to material master data cleansing.
 <p><a href="https://youtu.be/NbZAMSR1XGc">OpenRefine reconciliation API demonstration video</a>, explaining how the application can be used to reconcile OpenRefine data column, containing Wikidata properties URI
+  <p><a href="https://youtube.com/watch?v=oJi2rscsCE8&feature=share">How to use STDGOnt service video</a> - to verify and reconcile of <a href="http://linkedmodel.org/catalog/qudt/1.1/">QUDT</a> units of measurement as <a href="https://stdgont.uk.to/stdgont-openrefine-qudt-recon-api">OpenRefine/QUDT reconciliation API</a>